jhylin/Portfolio-projects/Phenotypes-associated-with-rare-diseases.md

 ### Initial data wrangling

-This data set was also derived and downloaded from Orphanet, as another part in the “rare diseases” series.
+This dataset was also derived and downloaded from Orphanet, as another part in the “rare diseases” series.
 It contained 37 columns with 112,243 rows originally, which took quite a long time to load on RStudio (or could be due to my laptop capacity…).
 It loaded relatively faster on